agathoklisx/libved/README.md

     is handled usually earlier.
-    The thing is that the calculations are complex and quite possible there are conditions that are not handled or improperly handled and because i do not work with files (except Makefiles) that have no tabs or chars which occupy more than one cell, do not help to catch them.
+    The thing is that the calculations are complex and quite possible there are conditions that are not handled or improperly handled and because i do not work with files (except Makefiles) that have tabs or chars which occupy more than one cell, do not help to catch them.

     The semantics.
     In normal mode operations, the cursor should be placed at the end of the width